CNC Machining Vs SLS 3D Printing

 SLS 3D printing is often cheaper for small production runs.
 This is because of its lower setup costs and the ability to make complex shapes without special tools or fixtures.

 Yes, CNC machining and SLS 3D printing can be used in a complementary way, taking full advantage of the benefits of both processes.
 For example, SLS 3D printing can be used to quickly prototype a part to test fit and function.
 Once the design is final, we can use CNC machining to make the final part.
-We will use materials better for the application, or to refine the 3D printed part.
+In addition, we will use materials better for the application, or to refine the 3D printed part.

 Subscribe to get expert design and manufacturing tips